Target species

 Do not administer to animals with known hypersensitivity to the active substance or one of the excipients.

-Do not use in animals with cardiovascular, gastro-intestinal or respiratory problems.
+Do not use in animals with compromised cardiovascular function, bronchospasm or gastro-intestinal dysmobility.
+Do not administer intravenously.

 Special warnings for each target species